-Horiatiki Salad with Golden Greek Peperoncini, combines the freshest ingredients of: seasonal tomatoes, cucumbers, green peppers, red onions, tangy Kalamata olives and creamy feta with a mildly piquant, fruity flavored Mezzetta Peperoncini!
+Horiatiki Salad also known as Greek Salad or Village Salad combines the freshest ingredients like seasonal tomatoes, cucumbers, green peppers, red onions, tangy Kalamata olives, and creamy feta.
+I served it with a mildly piquant Greek Peperoncini for an extra boost in flavor.

 What is Horiatiki Salad

-We’re now at the beginning of August on East Cost of US and the big, meaty tomatoes are just about to ripen up….but they’re not quite there yet.
+We’re now at the end of July on East Coast of US and the big, meaty tomatoes are just about to ripen up….but they’re not quite there yet.

-However, the small, cherry tomatoes are taking over my tomato garden and they too are super delicious; that’s why I used them here in this recipe for a Horiatiki Salad.
+However, the small, cherry tomatoes are taking over my tomato garden and they too are super delicious; that’s why I used them here in this recipe for my Horiatiki Salad.

-Here’s a list of what Greek Salad does contain:
+Here’s a list of what Greek Salad contains:

 - Green peppers (not red or yellow);